Canada’s Most Epic Road Trip; Driving the Yukon’s Dempster Highway

 Tombstone Territorial Park, Dempster Highway, Yukon Territory

-Travelling up the Dempster highway in Canada's Yukon Territory is a one of a kind of experience .
-There is no other place in the country that provides a glimpse into the vastness of the land and highlights the rugged beauty of Canada's North.
-Planning a trip up the Dempster Highway can be a very exciting yet complex task.
-The remote highway that runs up to the Arctic Circle is the only all season highway in Canada to cross the 66th parallel north, and is a bucket list experience for adventure seekers from around the world.
-After completing an amazing drive up to the Arctic Circle, we've compiled a list of handy tips and tricks for both planning your Dempster Highway road trip, as well as how to fully enjoy the journey.
+Planning a trip up the Dempster Highway can be an exciting, yet complex task.
+This remote highway runs from the small town of Glenboyle, Yukon, past the Arctic Circle, and ends on the shores of the Beaufort Sea in Tuktoyaktuk, Northwest Territories.
+It’s the only all-season highway in Canada which crosses the 66th parallel north, and is a thrilling road trip for adventure seekers.
+After completing an amazing drive up to the Arctic Circle, we've compiled a list of handy tips and tricks for both planning your Dempster Highway road trip, and how to fully enjoy the journey.

-Maximize your Flexibility and Rent an RV
+Maximize Your Flexibility: Rent an RV

 Rocky shoreline with river and mountains in the distance